-Decoupled Data and Metadata-Ceph maximizes the separation of file metadata management from the storage of file data.
+Decoupled Data and Metadata-Ceph maximizes the separation of file system metadata management from the storage of file data.
 Metadata operations (open, rename, etc.) are collectively managed by a metadata server cluster, while clients interact directly with OSDs to perform file I/O (reads and writes).
 Object-based storage has long promised to improve the scalability of file systems by delegating low-level block allocation decisions to individual devices.
-However, in contrast to existing object-based file systems [4, 7, 8, 32] which replace long per-file block lists with shorter object lists, Ceph eliminates allocation lists entirely.
-Instead, file data is striped onto predictably named objects, while a special-purpose data distribution function called CRUSH [29] assigns objects to storage devices.
+However, in contrast to existing object-based file systems [3, 28, 7, 6] which replace long per-file block lists with shorter object lists, Ceph eliminates allocation lists entirely.
+Instead, a simple function is used to name the objects containing file data based on inode number, byte range, and striping strategy, while a special-purpose data distribution function called CRUSH [?] assigns objects to specific storage devices.
 This allows any party to calculate (rather than look up) the name and location of objects comprising a file's contents, eliminating the need to maintain and distribute object lists, simplifying the design of the system, and reducing the metadata cluster workload.

-Dynamic Distributed Metadata Management- Because file system metadata operations make up as much as half of typical file system workloads [22], effective metadata management is critical to overall system performance.
-Ceph utilizes a novel metadata cluster architecture based on Dynamic Subtree Partitioning [30] that adaptively and intelligently distributes responsibility for managing the file system directory hierarchy among tens or even hundreds of MDSs.
+Dynamic Distributed Metadata Management- Because file system metadata operations make up as much as half of typical file system workloads [20], effective metadata management is critical to overall system performance.
+Ceph utilizes a novel metadata cluster architecture based on Dynamic Subtree Partitioning [26] that adaptively and intelligently distributes responsibility for managing the file system directory hierarchy among tens or even hundreds of MDSs.
 A (dynamic) hierarchical partition preserves locality in each MDS's workload, facilitating efficient updates and aggressive prefetching to improve performance for common workloads.
-Significantly, the workload distribution among metadata servers is based entirely on current access patterns, allowing Ceph to effectively utilize available MDS resources under any workload and achieve near-linear scaling in the number of MDSs.
+Significantly, the workload distribution among metadata servers is based entirely on current access patterns, allowing Ceph to effectively utilize available MDS resources under any workload and achieve near-linear metadata performance scaling in the number of MDSs.

-Reliable Autonomic Distributed Object Storage- Large systems composed of many thousands of devices are inherently dynamic: they are built incrementally, they grow and contract as new storage is deployed and old devices are decommissioned, device failures are frequent and expected, and large volumes of data are created, moved, and deleted.
+Reliable Autonomic Distributed Object Storage- Large systems composed of many thousands of devices are inherently dynamic: they are built incrementally; they grow and contract as new storage is deployed and old devices are decommissioned; device failures are frequent and expected; and large volumes of data are created, moved, and deleted.
 All of these factors require that the distribution of data evolve to effectively utilize available resources and maintain the desired level of data replication.
-Ceph delegates responsibility for data migration, replication, failure detection, and failure recovery to the cluster of OSDs that store the data, while at a high level, OSDs collectively provide a single logical object store to clients and metadata servers.
+Ceph delegates responsibility for data migration, replication, failure detection, and failure recovery to the cluster of OSDs that is storing the data, while at a high level, OSDs collectively provide a single distributed and reliable object store to clients and metadata servers.
 This approach allows Ceph to more effectively leverage the intelligence (CPU and memory) present on each OSD to achieve reliable, highly available object storage with linear scaling.

-We describe the operation of the Ceph client, metadata server cluster, and distributed object store, and how they are affected by the critical features of our architecture.
+The following sections describe the operation of the Ceph client, metadata server cluster, and distributed object store, and how they are affected by the critical features of our architecture.
 We also describe the status of our prototype.